standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 ### Package List File

-The format and content of this file follows the [FHIR specification for package lists](http://wiki.hl7.org/index.php?title=FHIR_IG_PackageList_doco).
+The format and content of this file follows the [HL7 FHIR specification for package lists](http://wiki.hl7.org/index.php?title=FHIR_IG_PackageList_doco).
 The package list is required for IGs published by HL7.
 The file containing the package list is named by the `"packageList"` parameter of the [Configuration file](#configuration-file).
 If the `"packageList"` parameter is not supplied and no file is found at the default location (_packageList.json_), and the `"path"` parameter is an hl7.org or fhir.org URL (indicating it is an HL7 publication), then a basic package list file will be created.
 In this case, the IG author should review and modify the file as needed.

 Here is an example of a package list file: